tensorleap/tensorleap/examples/coco/README.md

 The model's task is to segment images consisting of two categories: `person` and `car`.

-After evaluating our model on a dataset subset containing cars and persons, we get these performance metrics:
+Model performance metrics for a dataset subset containing cars and persons:

 - Mean IoU **Person** **`0.309`**
 - Mean IoU **Car** **`0.262`**

 ### **Population Exploration**

 The plot below is a **population exploration** plot.
-It represents a samples' similarity map based on the model's latent space, built using the extracted features from the neural network.
+It represents a samples' similarity map based on the model's latent space, built using the extracted features from the trained model.

 To qualitatively analyze the model's predictions of the different classes, we utilize Tensorleap's **Population Exploration** analysis.